OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/high-level-overview/high-level-overview.md

 Octopus Deploy began in 2012 to create happy deployments, and by extension, happy software teams.
 Octopus Deploy focuses on three main parts of continuous delivery: Deploy, Release and Operate.

 Octopus Deploy sits in the middle of the CI/CD toolchain, acting as an orchestrator.
 This orchestration requires several software integrations from coding frameworks to cloud providers.
 Octopus Deploy chooses to do a smaller number of things at high quality, over doing everything.
 By focussing on orchestration and enabling these integrations, Octopus enables best-in-class tooling.
+See our custom tutorial builder that builds [tutorials for your CI/CD stack.](https://octopus.com/docs/guides)

 ## What have I learned?